Robert (Bob) Whiting is a best-selling, critically-acclaimed author who has written extensively on Japan, Japanese-American relations, and sports.

 This site is a work-in-progress archive of Bob’s work featuring material previously unreleased in English.

-Bob’s latest book is Tokyo Junkie, a memoir focused on his life in Japan that combines Japanese post-war history and Japanese-American relations with his own experiences.
-You can read the foreword here, and excerpts here.
+Bob published his memoir – Tokyo Junkie – in 2021.
+It covers his life in Japan and combines Japanese post-war history and Japanese-American relations with his own experiences.
+You can read excerpts here.

 Selected work